 When an author discovers a significant error or inaccuracy in his/her own published work, it is the author’s obligation to promptly notify the journal editor or publisher and cooperate with the editor to retract or correct the paper.

-Copyright on any open access article in a "FOOD AND HEALTH" journal published by ScientificWebJournals is retained by the author(s).
+The copyright of any open access article in the "FOOD and HEALTH" journal published on the "ScientificWebJournals" web portal hosted by "DergiPark" belongs to the author(s).

 Share — copy and redistribute the material in any medium or format